Free ebook offering step-by-step guidance and tools to set up your performance management system.

 What we recommend:

 We believe that, depending on the way you operate, quarterly or annual (twice a year) performance reviews are the best way to go.
-There should also be a well-established, scalable, and fully integrated system for continuous feedback to supplement your performance reviews.
+There should also be a well-established, scalable, and fully integrated employee performance review system for continuous feedback to supplement your performance reviews.

 Conducting employee performance reviews can by no means take the place of continuous feedback.
 Both are required for an organization to thrive.